gloriabenoit/DNAnexus-GWAS/docs/index.md

 Jobs cost will be computed based on the official [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf) (v3.0).

 > Please remember the cost and duration of a job depends on the instance and priority used.
+Execution time may also vary for the same instance.

 ### Input files